Seikan Tunnel: Structure

 Initially, only narrow-gauge track was laid through the tunnel, but in 2005 the Hokkaido Shinkansen project started construction which included laying dual gauge track (providing standard gauge track capability) and extending the Shinkansen network through the tunnel.
 Shinkansen services to Hakodate commenced in March 2016, and are proposed to be extended to Sapporo by 2038.
 The tunnel has 52 km of continuous welded rail.

 Two stations used to be within the tunnel—Tappi-Kaitei Station and Yoshioka-Kaitei Station.
-The two were the first railway stations in the world built under the sea.
+They were the first railway stations in the world built under the sea.
 Both closed with the construction of the Hokkaido Shinkansen, but continue to serve as emergency escape points.
 In the event of a fire or other disaster, the stations provide the equivalent safety of a much shorter tunnel.
 The effectiveness of the escape shafts at the emergency stations is enhanced by having exhaust fans to extract smoke, television cameras to help route passengers to safety, thermal (infrared) fire alarm systems, and water spray nozzles.
 Before the construction of the Hokkaido Shinkansen, both stations contained museums detailing the history and function of the tunnel that could be visited on special sightseeing tours.
 The museums are now closed and the space provides storage for work on the Hokkaido Shinkansen.